Christopher Prowse: Episcopate

-On 4 April 2003, Pope John Paul II named him Titular Bishop of Bahanana and an auxiliary bishop of Melbourne; he was consecrated at St Patrick's Cathedral, Melbourne, by Archbishop Denis Hart on 19 May 2003.
+On 4 April 2003, Pope John Paul II named him Titular Bishop of Bahanana and an auxiliary bishop of Melbourne; he was consecrated at St Patrick's Cathedral, Melbourne, by Denis Hart on 19 May 2003.
 From 2007 until 2009 he had pastoral responsibility for the Western Region of Melbourne and Geelong.
 In 2007 he became the Episcopal Vicar for Justice and Social Services, and in 2008 for health.
 He was appointed to committees organising Days in the Diocese Melbourne and World Youth Day Sydney.

 Prowse was appointed as the Bishop of Sale by Pope Benedict XVI on 18 June 2009.

 On 12 September 2013, Pope Francis appointed Prowse as Archbishop of Canberra and Goulburn.
 He was installed on 19 November 2013 at St Christopher's Cathedral, Canberra.
-His appointment followed a period of 16 months in which the post was vacant after the previous archbishop, Mark Coleridge, was appointed as the Archbishop of Brisbane.
+His appointment followed a period of 16 months during which the post was vacant after the previous archbishop, Mark Coleridge, was appointed as the Archbishop of Brisbane.

-On 12 September 2016, Pope Francis appointed Prowse as apostolic administrator of Wagga Wagga.
+On 12 September 2016, Prowse was named as apostolic administrator of the Diocese of Wagga Wagga following the retirement of Gerard Hanna.
+On 26 May 2020, Pope Francis announced Mark Stuart Edwards would become the sixth Bishop of Wagga Wagga, with Prowse continuing as apostolic administrator until Edwards' installation on 22 July 2020.

-Within the Australian Catholic Bishops Conference, Prowse is a member of the Permanent Committee and chairman of the Commission on Ecumenism and Inter-religious Relations; he is a member of the Commission for Relations with Aborigines and Torres Strait Islanders.
+Within the Australian Catholic Bishops' Conference, Prowse is a member of the Permanent Committee and chairman of the Commission on Ecumenism and Inter-religious Relations; he is a member of the Commission for Relations with Aborigines and Torres Strait Islanders.